cmusphinx/cmusphinx.github.io/wiki/tutorialandroid.md

 ### Including resource files

-The standard way to ship resource files with your application in Android is to put them in ''assets/'' directory of your project.
+The standard way to ship resource files with your application in Android is to put them in `assets/` directory of your project.
 But in order to make them available for pocketsphinx files should have physical path, as long as they are within .apk they don't have one.
-Assets class from pocketsphinx-android provides a method to automatically copy asset files to external storage of the target device. ''edu.cmu.pocketsphinx.Assets#syncAssets'' synchronizes resources reading items from ''assets.lst'' file located on the top ''assets/''.
+Assets class from pocketsphinx-android provides a method to automatically copy asset files to external storage of the target device. `edu.cmu.pocketsphinx.Assets#syncAssets` synchronizes resources reading items from `assets.lst` file located on the top `assets/`.
 Before copying it matches MD5 checksums of an asset and a file on external storage with the same name if such exists.
 It only does actualy copying if there is incomplete information (no file on external storage, no any of two .md5 files)  or there is hash mismatch.
-PocketSphinxAndroidDemo contains ''ant'' script that generates ''assets.lst'' as well as ''.md5'' files, look for ''assets.xml''.
+PocketSphinxAndroidDemo contains `ant` script that generates `assets.lst` as well as `.md5` files, look for `assets.xml`.

 Please note that if ant build script doesn't run properly in your build process, assets might be out of sync.
 Make sure that script runs or create md5